 Think about the type of tenant you want to attract.
 Families will want to live close to schools, while young professionals will focus on the distance to and from transport hubs.
 If you want to rent your property to students, consider investing in properties close to university campuses.

-Buy-to-Let Cost-Saving Advice and Other Tips
+Buy to Let Advice: Cost-Saving and Other Tips

 • Advertise on letting portals like Rightmove and Zoopla.
 They give you the means to easily self-manage your property which can sometimes help you save more money than if you used a letting agent

-• Self-manage your property instead of using a letting agent – you’ll have more control over things like tenant fees.
+• Self-manage your property instead of using a letting agent – you’ll have more control over things like tenant fees

-Is Buy-to-Let Property a Good Investment?
+Is Buy to Let Property a Good Investment?

-Buy-to-let investments can be worthwhile, providing you profit from them.
+Buy to let investments can be worthwhile, providing you profit from them.
 For most landlords, it’s only worth it if it offers another source of steady income and return on investment.

 Before you make your decision on whether buy-to-let investments are a good option for you, consider how much income you’d be looking to make based on the location of the property, how many people could live in the property and whether you’d need to make any changes to the property before letting it out.
 Then consider how often you’d need to complete maintenance work, pay maintenance fees and tax, and what your potential capital growth is.

-If, after reviewing the above, you’d still make a good monthly or annual profit, buy-to-let could be an ideal investment for you.
+If, after reviewing the above, you’d still make a good monthly or annual profit, buy to let could be an ideal investment for you.

 You can use our guides and calculators to help you establish whether you want to pursue a particular rental investment.
-Try our Tax on Rental Income guide, Rental Yield calculator, Buy-to-Let Stamp Duty Tax calculator and our Capital Gains Tax calculator.
+Try our Tax on Rental Income guide, Rental Yield calculator, Buy to Let Stamp Duty Tax calculator and our Capital Gains Tax calculator.

-Which Buy-to-Let Mortgage Is Right for You?
+Which Buy to Let Mortgage Is Right for You?

-Next in our buy-to-let guide is deciding which mortgage is right for you.
-Pretty much all buy-to-let mortgages are interest-only, which means you only make interest payments each month and pay off the mortgage balance at the end of the mortgage term.
+Next in our buy to let guide is deciding which mortgage is right for you.
+Pretty much all buy to let mortgages are interest-only, which means you only make interest payments each month and pay off the mortgage balance at the end of the mortgage term.

-There are different rates and setups that you should consider, such as fixed rates, trackers, discount rates, limited company buy-to-lets, etc. Which buy-to-let mortgage is right for you will entirely depend on your financial circumstances and requirements.
+There are different rates and setups that you should consider, such as fixed rates, trackers, discount rates, limited company buy to lets, etc. Which buy to let mortgage is right for you will entirely depend on your financial circumstances and requirements.

-If you’d like to find out more about mortgage types, you can find our guide on mortgage types explained here
+If you’d like to find out more about mortgage types, you can find our guide on mortgage types explained here.

-Will You Need a Mortgage to Purchase Your Buy-to-Let Property?
+Will You Need a Mortgage to Purchase Your Buy to Let Property?

-As you can’t typically let a property that you have a residential mortgage for, you’ll need a buy-to-let mortgage to purchase your buy-to-let property if you can’t buy a property outright.
+As you can’t typically let a property that you have a residential mortgage for, you’ll need a buy to let mortgage to purchase your buy to let property if you can’t buy a property outright.

-If you’re currently living in the property you want to let and have a residential mortgage, you have the option to switch to a buy-to-let mortgage or ask the lender for consent to let.
+If you’re currently living in the property you want to let and have a residential mortgage, you have the option to switch to a buy to let mortgage or ask the lender for consent to let.
 Consent to let is where your bank or building society gives you permission to let your home with a residential mortgage.
-For example, Halifax states that if aspiring buy-to-let landlords don’t have a buy-to-let mortgage and decide you want to let your home, you’ll need to ask their permission.
+For example, Halifax states that if aspiring buy to let landlords don’t have a buy to let mortgage and decide you want to let your home, you’ll need to ask their permission.
 However, there’s no guarantee they’ll agree.

 How to Be a Successful Landlord